ethereum/eth2.0-onboarding/docs/phase_0.md

 As you can see, it contains the aggregate signature (`BLSSignature`) and the participation bitfield required for verification of the signature.

-However, the core of the message is the [`AttestationData`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#attestationdata) which contains fields signalling support for the head of the chain and the FFG vote.
+However, the core of the message is the [`AttestationData`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#attestationdata).

 ```python
 class AttestationData(Container):